 The Azure API Management service has a fixed public IP address.
 Restrict access for calling Logic Apps endpoints to only the IP address of API Management.
-For more information, see Restrict incoming IP addresses.
+For more information, see Restrict inbound IP addresses.

 To make sure users have appropriate access levels, use role-based access control (RBAC).

 Secure public API endpoints in API Management by using OAuth or OpenID Connect.
 To secure public API endpoints, configure an identity provider, and add a JSON Web Token (JWT) validation policy.
 For more information, see Protect an API by using OAuth 2.0 with Azure Active Directory and API Management.